 Zylo enables to you to see all of this relevant data at just a glance.
 Not only are you able to sort by repo name, but you can also search through the list of names to target exactly the repos you want to know more about.
 Additionally, we bring the number of teams associated with the repo to light, as well as the date of last activity for the repo as a whole and the individual users within it.
 This makes it extremely simple to filter by most and least used, so you can decide on the appropriate next steps.
 We’ve even included a direct link to the repo, enabling you to access it right from the platform.

 The Teams tab within your Github app details is easily one of the most powerful aspects of this integration.
 It allows you to see, at a glance, the size, activity, and membership of each team.
 Sorting on all columns – by active members, pending invites, repos it contributes to, and date created – helps you to get to the bottom of what you want to know quickly.
 Plus, the View Users click through takes you directly to a filtered view of the members within each team, allowing you to get a handle on active and inactive users by name so you can better assess license utilization and reclaim those licenses that are sitting dormant.
 And, by connecting to Github via a webhook, events flow into Zylo seamlessly, meaning that your data is always up to date!

-With the Zylo + Github integration, never again will you have to wonder if critical code is overexposed, how many dead repos are floating around in your org, or which teams and team members are inactive.
+With Zylo’s Github integration, never again will you have to wonder if critical code is overexposed, how many dead repos are floating around in your org, or which teams and team members are inactive.
 And, with reporting capabilities on both pending users and individual user event activity within the org, you can drill down into what really matters.